Seda Kaçan: 2024

 In 2024, the TCR European Endurance series were established, a four-leg touring car race series in three classes, Overall, DSG and Gen1, consisting of two stages lasting one hour each with a pit stop inbetween, piloted by two different race drivers in each stage.
 She joined Texaco Team AMS, and raced in her first full-time international season on an Audi RS3 DSG with teammate İbrahim Okyay.
 Sponsored by Doritos, Pepsi and Sixt, she was the only female race driver in the championship.

-In the first leg of the championship in Balaton Park Circuit, Hungary, she was twice on the podium, coming first in the DSG category and second in the Overall.
+In the first leg of the championship in Balaton Park Circuit, Hungary, Kaçan was twice on the podium, coming first in the DSG category and second in the Overall.
 She repeated her first place victory in the second leg in Autodromo Vallelunga Piero Taruffi.
 With her success in the third leg in Misano World Circuit Marco Simoncelli, also in Italy, she secured the championship title in the TCR European Endurance with her teammate İbrahim Okyay in the DSG category with one race left before the end of the 2024 season.